Addalin/addalin.github.io/content/_index.md

           date_start: '2001-10'
           date_end: '2004-04'
           description: |2-
-          * Elected as an outstanding commander of the Cadet training course.
+          * Cadet team Commander at the training base of the C4I Corps.
+Elected as an outstanding commander of the Cadet training course.

           * Commander of Communication and Computer departments.